CreativeMayhemLtd/.github/profile/README.md

 ### [Framework](https://github.com/CreativeMayhemLtd/Framework)

 **The Foundation.** Framework is the underlying substrate for just about every product we run.
 It is a battle-tested SaaS container pattern for deploying industrial-scale digital products.
-It provides a secure, "six-walled" infrastructure with pre-built modules for authentication, credit-based economies, GDPR compliance, and deep observability.
+It provides a secure, "six-walled" infrastructure with pre-built modules for authentication, credit-based economies, GDPR/EUAI-Act/other compliance factors, and deep observability.
 Framework handles the heavy lifting of operations—job queues, billing, and safety.
 Framework enables rapid deployment of secure, private, and scalable platforms without reinventing the foundation.

 ---